 - Rest, slice, and serve.
 Transfer the oven roasted rack of lamb to a cutting board.
 Allow it to rest for 10 minutes so the juices can redistribute, before slicing it into individual chops for serving.
 Use a sharp knife to slice between the bones, then serve immediately.

-Temperature & Time for Oven Roasted Lamb Rack
+Temperature & time for this Roasted Lamb Rack Recipe

 We enjoy lamb cooked to a perfect medium-rare.
 For the record, I think rack of lamb is one of the easiest cuts of meat to cook without using a thermometer to check it's temperature just by making sure the oven is properly preheated and cooking according to the times in the recipe below.